jalho/reindeerland/rcon-ws-proxy/README.md

 - Downstream State Synchronizer (DSS)

   - maintains connections to multiple connected downstreams (i.e. web clients)
+    - each downstream connects to DSS using a WebSocket
     - detects when a downstream disconnects and adjusts accordingly
   - get sendable state from ISR and sends it to all connected clients
-    - sync frequency is configurable
+    - sync frequency is configurable in range 100-1000 ms

 - WebSocket Gateway (WSG)
   - evaluates auth and handles WebSocket connection upgrade based on that